Remembering The Falling Man 911

 All aspects of Morgan’s cultural evolution theory reside in both the shallowness and depths of the worlds printed and broadcast media.
 From tabloids to broadsheets, from rolling news to in-depth reports directly from the centre of disasters and war.

 The savage, the barbarian, and the civilized exist together.
 These various media formats feed us their view of world events static and unfolding.
 The savage paparazzi, who dive to lower and lower depths of unethical behavior to achieve images for reward.
-The barbaric photojournalism of war and human suffering and the attempt at civility by the more ethically sensitive media, that at least tries to find a balance towards, honor of the individual and human dignity.
+The barbaric photojournalism of war, human suffering and the occasional attempt at civility by the more ethically sensitive media.
+Some at least try to find a balance towards the honor of the individual and human dignity.

 This image appeared in newspapers across the globe in the day’s post 911; it is heralded as an iconic image in the same vain as the Unknown Soldier.